hapax/hapax.github.io/assets/sky.md

 **December 30, 2020.** *Why is the sky blue?
-The answer involves a surprising combination of elements, including but not limited to particle physics, dimensional analysis, thermodynamics, and biology.*
+The answer involves a surprising combination of elements, including but not limited to particle physics, dimensional analysis, thermodynamics, and physiology.*

 #### Wien's law